williamsnick606/How-to-run-an-LGBTQ-Facebook-Group/README.md

 # How-to-run-an-LGBTQ-Facebook-Group
 Ideas on how to govern and run an LGBTQ+ Facebook Group, page, or orgnaization in general.

-I have activism, tech, software engineering, data science skills I am volunteering I feel an obligation to give back.
+I have activism, tech, software engineering, data science skills, and raw time I am volunteering.
+I feel an obligation to give back.

  ... but I'm no expert, that's why